Battle of Paphos: Battle

-The Ottomans sailed to meet the Christians.
+The Ottomans sailed to meet the Christian fleet.
 Near the Cypriot city of Paphos, they met the Maltese.
 The Maltese flotilla consisted of 4 or 10 ships, commanded by a French knight named Fressinet.
-The Maltese ships consisted of a large galley called Red Galeon.
-The Ottomans called the ship Kara-djèhennem, or Black Hell.
+The Maltese ships consisted of a large galleon called Galeona Rossa.
+The Ottomans called the ship Kara-djèhennem, meaning Black Inferno.
 The ship consisted of 80-90 guns.
 Since the ship was heavily defended, the Ottomans began firing at it for the whole day until they managed to neutralize it.
 Achieving this, the Ottomans, led by Murat Reis the Elder, began boarding the ship.
 A fierce battle ensued, during which both sides sustained heavy losses.
 Both Murad and Fressinet died during the battle.
 Nevertheless, the Ottomans successfully managed to capture the ship.
 Maltese casualties are varied.
 Out of 4 ships, only one managed to escape.
 Other sources mention that six ships out of 10 were captured.
 The victors also captured 160 cannons and 2,000 rifles.

 Aftermath

-Afterwards Halil Pasha went to Famagusta and then returned, chasing Tuscan and Maltese corsairs on his way.
-He entered the Bosphorus again on the 25th of November, 1609.
-The victorious admiral was raised to the rank of Grand Vizier by the sultan.
-The prizes he captured were 5 galleons, 6 tartanes, 4 galleys, and 540 captives, some of whom were Maltese Knights.
+After the battle, Halil Pasha anchored at Famagusta.
+Here, Murat Reis succumbed to his injuries shortly after the fleet anchored, and subsequently buried in his birthplace of Rhodes.
+Chasing Tuscan and Maltese corsairs on his way to Istanbul, Halil Pasha arrived the Bosphorus again on the 25th of November, 1609.
+The fleet fired a massive artillery salute using both Ottoman guns and those taken from the Galeona Rossa.
+Sultan Ahmed I personally visited the captured ships to inspect the prizes, and Halil Pasha was rewarded with the prestigious rank of Vizier for his decisive triumph.
+The prizes he captured include 5 galleons, 6 tartanes, 4 galleys, and 540 captives, some of whom were Maltese Knights.